zephyrproject-rtos/zephyr/doc/guides/dts/index.rst

 Zephyr uses the *devicetree* data structure to describe the hardware available on a board, as well as its initial configuration in an application.
-Note that "devicetree" -- without spaces -- is preferred to "device tree".
+Note that "devicetree" -- without spaces -- is preferred to "devicetree".
 The `Devicetree specification`_ fully defines this data structure and its source and binary representations.